andreipope/pxdocs-backup-old/content/monitoring/prometheus-and-grafana/_index.md

 deployment.apps/prometheus-operator created
 ```

 2\.
-To grant Prometheus access to the metrics API, you must create a `ClusterRole` and a `ServiceAccount`:
+To grant Prometheus access to the metrics API, you must create a `ClusterRole` and a `ServiceAccount` by entering the following combined spec and `kubectl` command:

 ```text